-Electric machines are indispensable.
+Electric motors are indispensable.
 They are key to the technologies that keep our air clean, our food and medicines fresh, and our homes and offices comfortable.
 Electric vehicles are increasingly moving people and cargo, in the air, at sea, and on land.
 Purpose-built electric machines are redefining what is possible, creating tomorrow’s reality with self-driving cars, robotic surgical tools, autonomous vehicles, and advanced sensors.

 As the use electric machines grows, so does the impact of their energy efficiency.
 In a world striving towards carbon neutrality, electric machines account for over 50% of global electricity use, having the largest environmental impact of any single technology.
 It is evident that optimized, high performance electric motors can significantly reduce our global footprint.
 However, until recently, designing a custom motor has been a slow, difficult, and expensive process.

-Selecting an Electric Machine
+Selecting an Electric Motor

 For decades, product designers and innovators have been faced with the same limitations when selecting a motor or generator for their system.
 Whether improving an existing system or creating an entirely new technology, engineers must either pick from a catalog of finite existing machines or design a custom solution from scratch.
 Each has its challenges.